Farm Fresh Market: Always Fresh, Always The Best, Certified sustainable by The Food Alliance.

 You'll find our doors open daily June - October from 9 AM until 6 PM.
 We gladly accept cash, checks, Discover, Visa, and Mastercard.
 No pets allowed in our buildings.

-Pumpkin Patch practices sustainable agriculture.
-Certified by The Food Alliance.org.
+The Pumpkin Patch practices sustainable agriculture.
+We are certified by The Food Alliance and the USDA Good Agricultural Practices (GAP).

 Produce grown and sold at The Pumpkin Patch carries the Food Alliance seal of approval, which assures consumers of a farm's commitment to environmental responsibility and human resource development.
 The Food Alliance endorses farms that meet or exceed strict eligibility requirements in three areas: pest and disease management, soil and water conservation and human resource development.
 Look for The Food Alliance seal of approval in your grocery stores today.
 You'll find Pumpkin Patch produce under our wholesale name "Delta Farms".